-- How long has the company been in business?
-If it is a start-up or has only a brief operating history, are you being asked to pay more than the shares are worth? - 2.
-Consider whether management is dealing unfairly with investors or putting itself in a position where it will be unaccountable to investors.
+- 1. How long has the company been in business? - 2.
+Is management putting itself in a position where it will be accountable to investors?
 For example, is management taking salaries or other benefits that are too large in light of the company's stage of development?
-Are outside investors putting up 80% of the money but receiving only 10% of the company's shares?
-Will outside investors have any voting power to elect representatives to the board of directors? - 3.
-How much experience does management have in the industry and in small business?
+Will outside investors have any voting power to elect representatives to the board of directors?

+- 3. How much experience does management have in the industry and in operating a small business?
 How successful were the managers in previous businesses? - 4.
 Do you know enough about the industry to be able to evaluate the company and make a wise investment? - 5.
-Does the company have a realistic business plan and do they have the resources to market the product or service successfully? - 6.
-How reliable is the financial information, if any, that has been provided to you by the persons promoting investment in the company?
+Does the company have a realistic business plan?
+Does it have the resources to successfully market its product or service? - 6.
+How reliable is the financial information, if any, that has been provided to you?
+Is the information audited? - 7.
+Is the company subject to any lawsuits? - 8.
+What are the restrictions on the resale of the securities?

 There are many other questions to be answered, but you should be able to answer these before you consider investing.
-If you have not been provided with the information needed to answer these and any other questions you may have about the proposed investment, make sure that you obtain the information you need from people authorized to speak on the company's behalf (e.g., management or the directors) before you advance any funds or sign any commitment to advance funds to the company.
+If you have not been provided with the information you need to answer these and any other questions you may have about the proposed investment, make sure that you obtain the information you need from people authorized to speak on the company's behalf (e.g., management or the directors) before you advance any funds or sign any commitment to advance funds to the company.
+It is generally a good idea to meet with management of the company face-to-face.